Edge of a housing estate in a forgotten part of the West Midlands? edge of Catford? Bracknell?

-I went there on a warm but overcast day in September; an imaginary chill wind of inner-city February weather whipped around me, complete with crisp packets and pigeon feathers.
-Just the sight of that 1970's clumsy construction was enough to convince me that I had actually been removed back to our scabby Birmingham road and that I was no longer standing on a strip of land between two pieces of sea, lined with gleaming four by fours and happy wind-surfers.
+My visit was on a warm but overcast day in September, although on sighting this construction an imaginary chill wind of inner-city February weather whipped around me, complete with crisp packets and pigeon feathers.
+It seemed as if I'd been relocated to some scabby city-outskirts and that I was no longer standing on a priceless strip of land between two pieces of sea, lined with gleaming four by fours and happy wind-surfers.